All Products

 max CPU credit balance

 The maximum number of CPU credits that can be earned by a burstable instance within a 24-hour period.
 The CPU credit balance is valid for 24 hours.
-Each burstable instance earns CPU credits at a set rate that is determined by the instance type, and can accrue only a limited number of credits in its CPU credit balance.
+Each burstable instance earns CPU credits at a specific rate based on the instance type and can accrue only a limited number of credits in the CPU credit balance.

 CPU credits